TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

 		)
 	),

-Notice how the :file:`browse_links.php` script requires an extra parameter (highlighted line) since it has to return content back to the input field (and not the RTE for instance which it also supports).
+Notice how the wizard requires an extra parameter (highlighted lines) since it has to return content back to the input field (and not the RTE, for instance, which it also supports).